corentin-begne/phalconTool/README.md

 ### Translation
 Inide each view you can use $t->_ or $t->__ to get translation from key inside array from folder messages.
 The language used corresponding to the browser language using en by default.
-$t->_ is used to acces direct key value from the array and $t->__ is more specific for the same key by inside the controller / action context.
+$t->_ is used to acces direct key value from the array and $t->__ is more specific for the same key but inside the controller / action context.
 ```
 view inside controller user action login
 $t->_('hi') // $messages['hi']